Using 4 Minute Walk Throughs to enhance student achievement

 “Hi Tony, I am heading down to (school name withheld) to sing the praises of the process and share our journey with them next week.
 I have had such an amazing time with staff here who are now starting to realise the real power there is in walkthroughs and are really beginning to question effectiveness of practice.
 I love the potential this has to make a difference for kids.

-Rosalie McFarlane, Associate Director of Education, New Zealand Seventh Day Adventist Schools and Centres Association
+Rosalie McFarlane, Associate Director of Education, New Zealand Seventh Day Adventist Schools and Centres Association, New Zealand

-For detailed information you can email firstname.lastname@example.org and request our Newsletter dated September 2009 [Issue 25] which tells the stories of 4 schools and centres , wie lange dauert eine amoxicillin allergie, amoxicillin uses for skin. who have developed and implemented 4 Minute Walk Throughs.
+For detailed information you can email email@example.com and request our Newsletter dated September 2009 (Issue 25) which tells the stories of four schools and centres who have developed and implemented 4 Minute Walk Throughs.

 In what ways have 4 Minute Walk Throughs impacted on Teaching Practice